Valerie Gibson

-Valerie Gibson OBE, also known as Val Gibson, is a Professor of Physics and Head of the High Energy Physics group at the University of Cambridge.
+Valerie Gibson OBE, also known as Val Gibson, is an Emeritus Professor of Physics and former Head of the High Energy Physics group of the Cavendish Laboratory at the University of Cambridge.

 Education

-Gibson completed a Bachelors in Physics at the University of Sheffield in 1983.
+Gibson completed a bachelor's degree in Physics at the University of Sheffield in 1983.
 She achieved a DPhil in experimental particle physics in 1986 from The Queen's College, Oxford.

 Career

 In 1987 she became a fellow in the Experimental Physics Division at CERN.
 She joined the Cavendish Laboratory in 1989 on a five-year SERC Advanced Fellowship.
 In 1989 she also received a Stokes Senior Research Fellowship at Pembroke College.
 She was appointed as University Lecturer and Fellow of Trinity College in 1994.
 She was awarded a Royal Society Leverhulme Trust Fellowship in 2007.
-Gibson was appointed Professor in 2009.
+Gibson was appointed Professor in 2009, appointed Head of the High Energy Physics Group in the Cavendish Laboratory from 2013 until her retirement in 2023.

-She began work on the Muon Scattering Experiment at Paul Scherrer Institute.
+She undertook her PhD research on the EMC Effect at the European Muon Collaboration experiment at CERN.
+As a CERN Fellow, she investigated Direct CP violation and CPT conservation in the Kaon system on the NA31 experiment.
 She has worked on the LHCb experiment since the first beam of particles were injected into the Large Hadron Collider in 2008.
 Gibson has overall responsibility for data acquisition from the ring imaging Cherenkov detectors.
-Gibson was the UK spokesperson for the LHCb experiment between 2004 and 2008.
-Today she is chair of the LHCb Collaboration Board and lead of the University of Cambridge's LHCb team.
+Gibson was the UK spokesperson for the LHCb experiment between 2004 and 2008 and was Chair of the LHCb Collaboration Board from 2016 until 2020.
+She led the University of Cambridge's LHCb team until 2022.
 Gibson was part of the discovery of CP violation in the Kaon system.